Questions? Call us today!

 10.1

-If you are a consumer, you have a legal right to cancel a Contract under the Consumer Protection (Distance Selling) Regulations 2000) during the period set out below in clause 10.3.
-This means that during the relevant period if you change your mind or for any other reason you decide you do not want to keep a Product, you can notify us of your decision to cancel the Contract and receive a refund.
-Advice about your legal right to cancel the Contract under these regulations is available from your local Citizens' Advice Bureau or Trading Standards office.
+Because you are a consumer buying online or otherwise at a distance, you have a legal right to cancel a Contract under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 during the cancellation period set out in clause 10.3.
+This means that during the relevant period, if you change your mind or for any other reason you decide you do not want to keep a Product or continue with a Service, you can notify us of your decision to cancel the Contract and receive a refund.

 10.2